marpple/rune/docs/api/view.md

 ): InstanceType<T>[];
 ```

-It returns an array of subViews drawn inside the parent element found by the selector.
+Returns an array of subViews drawn inside a parent element found using the selector.

 ## redrawOnlySubViews()

 `protected redrawOnlySubViews(): this;`

-It iterates through the subViews and executes `redraw()` on each one.
+Iterates through subViews and executes their `redraw()`.

 ## chain()